remidosol/nginx-certbot-doc/README.md

 $ sudo apt-get install certbot python3-certbot-nginx
 ```

-Then if nginx configuration check is success, run this command for the domain you specified to create free ssl certificate:
+Then if nginx configuration check is success, run the below command for the domain you specified to create free ssl certificate:

 ```sh
 $ sudo certbot --nginx